 The number and nature of farms have changed over time.
-The number of farms in Texas has decreased from 420,000 in 1940 to 247,500 in 2010, with an average size of 527 acres.
-Average value per farm of all farm assets, including land and buildings, has increased from $20,100 in 1950 to $816,646 in 2009.
+The number of farms in Texas has decreased from 420,000 in 1940 to 244,700 in 2012, with an average size of 523 acres.
 The number of small farms is increasing — but part-time farmers operate them.

 Mechanization of farming continues as new and larger machines replace manpower.
 Although machinery price tags are high relative to times past, machines are technologically advanced and efficient.
 Tractors, mechanical harvesters and numerous cropping machines have virtually eliminated menial tasks that for many years were traditional to farming.

 Revolutionary agricultural chemicals have appeared along with improved plants and animals, and methods of handling them.
 Many of the natural hazards of farming and ranching have been reduced by better use of weather information, machinery and other improvements; but rising costs, labor availability and high-energy costs have added to concerns of farmers and ranchers.